+where \(J\) represents the coupling strength, and \(\sigma_i\) for \(i \in \{X, Y, Z\}\) are the Pauli matrices.
 The Heisenberg exchange interaction has been a fundamental mechanism for implementing two-qubit gates since the early days of quantum computing across multiple quantum platforms, including quantum dots, and donor-atom nuclear spins~\cite{PhysRevA.57.120,DiVincenzo2000}.
-Quantum computing is even possible with always on Heisenberg exchange interaction~\cite{PhysRevLett.90.247901}.
+Quantum computing is even possible with always-on Heisenberg exchange interaction~\cite{PhysRevLett.90.247901}.
 As the field continues to advance, Heisenberg exchange coupling remains a cornerstone of entangling qubits and performing essential quantum operations~\cite{Keith2022,PhysRevB.105.245413}.

-We want to to use a two-qubit spin system for magnetic field detection.
-Therefore, we expose the device to a magnetic field along the \(Z\) direction.
+We use a two-qubit spin system for magnetic field detection.
+We expose the device to a magnetic field along the \(Z\) direction.
 The effect of this magnetic field on the two spins can be described by the Hamiltonian in Eq.~\ref{E2}.